kaaengine/kaa/docs/reference/input.rst

 Represents a system related event.

-Instance method:
+Instance properties:

-.. method:: SystemEvent.quit()
+.. attribute:: SystemEvent.quit

     Returns :code:`True` if the game proces is terminating.

-.. method:: SystemEvent.clipboard_updated()
+.. attribute:: SystemEvent.clipboard_updated

     Returns :code:`True` if the system clipboard was updated.
-You may call :meth:`SystemManager.get_clipboard_text()` method to check the text in the system clipboard.
+You may call :meth:`SystemManager.get_clipboard_text()` method to check out the text in the system clipboard.

 :class:`Keycode` reference